Skip to navigation

 Helmsdale Harbour

-1 Thanks to John Thompson, who posted to my Guestbook with the following advice: 'When I did the route in 2006 I camped at Dalchalm just north of Brora.
+1 Thanks to John Thompson, who contacted me with the following advice: 'When I did the route in 2006 I camped at Dalchalm just north of Brora.
 I was looking at all ways of keeping off the A9 and only walking it when there was no alternative.
 I left the campsite and walked north on the path till it crossed the railway line at 916067.
 Checking the map and looking at the way ahead I thought it feasible to drop down on to the beach and use that and the cliff edge to head further north via the coast.
 By doing this I was able to walk as far as a mile south of Helmsdale crossing the railway line back on to the A9 at around 019143.
 There was even a proper crossing point here.
 I have to say it turned out to be one of the best days of the trip, no other soul on the beach and only the seals for company.
 So it is possible to cut the road miles down a bit.
 Can I just add, don't be tempted to try and stick to the cliff top north of Helmsdale.
 There is the start of a cliff top path, but it peters out at a field edge about a mile north of the village, and the cliffs are a lot higher here than south of Helmsdale.
 There's no real alternative but the A9 and the Ord of Caithness.'
 Thanks, John – your route sounds a lot more pleasant than the long slog along the A9.